Travelling to Hong Kong? Your Step-By-Step COVID-19 Guide

 In this form you must declare any COVID-19 symptoms you’ve exhibited or are experiencing and any travel to at-risk countries in the last 14 days.
 The form is legally binding, withholding information or not being truthful in forms will be considered a criminal offense.

-If you are flying in from high a risk country (Pakistan, India, Nepal, Bangladesh, South Africa, Philippines, Indonesia and as announced on July 22, also the US and Kazakhstan) you will need to get tested and show a certificate before boarding.
+If you are flying in from high a risk country (Pakistan, India, Nepal, Bangladesh, South Africa, Philippines, Indonesia, the US, Kazakhstan, the UK, France and Russia) you will need to get tested and show a certificate before boarding.

 If you want to plan ahead, you can download the ‘StayHomeSafe’ app which will be used to track you during your quarantine.
 Doing so will speed the process up at the airport.